 DLS vs. ASCI

 DLS (WisdomTree International SmallCap Dividend) and ASCI (abrdn International Small Cap Active ETF) are both Foreign Small & Mid Cap Equities funds.
 DLS is passively managed, while ASCI is actively managed.
-Their correlation of 0.81 suggests significant overlap in exposure.
+A 0.80 correlation means they provide meaningful diversification when combined.
 DLS charges 0.58%/yr vs 0.70%/yr for ASCI.

 Performance